avshalombegler/selenium-python/README.md

 Note: The Allure CLI is not a Python package; install it from https://docs.qameta.io/allure/ if needed.

+## CI/CD with GitHub Actions
+Tests are automatically run on every push/pull request to `main` using GitHub Actions.
+Check the [Actions tab](https://github.com/avshalombegler/selenium-python/actions) for results.
+Allure reports are uploaded as artifacts.

 ## Project layout

 - `pages/` - Page Object Model classes